-Mozart and Da Ponte thwarted the censors, allowing the opera to be performed, by omitting Figaro’s incendiary Act V political speech in the play, part of which you can read below, thus depoliticising the opera and turning the tension between the Count and Figaro into a domestic conflict over a woman.
-Audiences at the time were aware of this famous speech so, in Act IV scene viii of the opera, the composer and librettist cleverly has Figaro sing repeatedly, 'Il resto nol dico, Già ognuno lo sa.'
+Mozart and Da Ponte thwarted the censors, allowing the opera to be performed, by omitting Figaro’s incendiary Act V political speech in the play, part of which is printed below, thus depoliticising the opera and turning the tension between the Count and Figaro into a domestic conflict over a woman.
+Audiences at the time were aware of this famous speech, so, in Act IV sc. viii of the opera, the composer and librettist cleverly has Figaro sing repeatedly, ‘Il resto nol dico, Già ognuno lo sa.’
 [The rest I need not say, for everyone knows it already.]
 The speech may be expunged from the opera but it is being constantly referenced.

 Act V, Le mariage de Figaro, 1778